 Non Produce Storage

-BREAD: can be stored for 1-3 days on your counter in a tightly sealed plastic bag.
+BREAD and PITA: can be stored for 1-3 days on your counter in a tightly sealed plastic bag.
 Fresh bread has no preservatives, so it’s best eaten quickly, and even better when heated.
 To freeze, wrap bread tightly in plastic wrap before storing.
 Before you need to use a loaf, remove it from the freezer and set it on a countertop in its packaging.
 The bread will reabsorb any moisture on the inside of the bag or wrap.
 Let it sit until it reaches room temperature, then reheat at 350 for 10 minutes.

 FRESH PIZZA DOUGH– place in refrigerator for 3-5 days.
 Bring to room temperature before rolling.
 If you freeze your dough, make sure to remove as much air from the bag as possible.
 Pairs well with Antonio Mozzarella and First Fields Marinara.
 Be sure to flour your surface when rolling dough and spray your pizza pan with nonstick spray.